 5 Exercises That Will Improve Your Golf Game

-This month’s newsletter will give our followers 5 easy exercises to complete at home that will improve the golf game by strengthening the muscles most important in the golf swing.
+Golfers of all skill level - Here are 5 easy exercises to complete at home that will improve the golf game by strengthening the muscles most important in the golf swing.
 Many golf swings are limited by swing faults that can be corrected through exercise intervention.
 Par 4 Fitness has narrowed down the muscles that cause most of these faults and is ready to share how to fix those faults.

 The gluteal muscles are important in the golf swing because they provide stabilization, mobility, and power to the lower body, specifically the hips.
 If the glutes are weak we will see multiple swing faults including the sway, slide, early extension, loss of posture, over the top, S-posture, and reverse spine angle.
 These are all terms that most golfers have heard of at some point in their golfing careers.
 As you can see, weak gluteal muscles lead to a laundry list of faults and that is why they are the king of the swing.
 If we can strengthen the glutes, we can eliminate some of the problems that millions of golfers face.

 The first exercise in this program is the side step-up.
 This focuses on a muscle known as the gluteus medius.
 It provides lateral stabilization of the hips.
 Strengthening it will create a more stable base that can transfer energy through the upper body and into the clubhead.
-Follow the pictures and directions below to strengten the gluteus medius
+Follow the pictures and directions below to strengthen the gluteus medius

 I am using a bench.
 Start out on something smaller like a stair step or a 8’’ platform.